soobinseo/bytenet_masked/README.md

 Paper: [Neural Machine Translation in Linear Time](https://arxiv.org/abs/1610.10099)

 ## Notes
   * Few model structure is different from the paper
     * I used the IWSLT 2016 de-en dataset and the code to process the dataset has changed slightly from [original code of Kyubyung](https://github.com/Kyubyong/bytenet_translation)
     * I didn't implement 'Dynamic Unfolding'
     * I apply the masking for all residual blocks to eliminate the influence of pad embedding

 ## Requirements

   * Tensorflow >= 1.0.0
   * Numpy >= 1.11.1
   * nltk > 3.2.2

-TODO: Write usage instructions

 ## Steps